Lilly Tartikoff: Philanthropic work

-She co-founded the EIF Revlon Run/Walk For Women in Los Angeles with Revlon and the Entertainment Industry Foundation (EIF) in 1993 and the EIF Revlon Run/Walk For Women in New York in 1998.
-Since then there is an EIF Revlon Run/Walk in both Los Angeles and New York every year which continues to raise funds to advance cancer research.
+Tartikoff co-founded the EIF Revlon Run/Walk For Women in Los Angeles with Revlon and the Entertainment Industry Foundation (EIF) in 1993 and the EIF Revlon Run/Walk For Women in New York in 1998.
+Since then, there has been an EIF Revlon Run/Walk in both Los Angeles and New York every year which continues to raise funds in cancer research.
 In 1997, she co-created the National Women's Cancer Research Alliance (NWCRA) along with EIF and seven leading scientists from around the nation.
-In 1998, she created, with EIF and the QVC shopping channel, the international "Cure By The Shore".
-Originally set at the International Cannes Film Festival, the event was hosted in Monte Carlo, Principality of Monaco in 2001.
+In 1998, she created, with EIF and the QVC shopping channel, the international "Cure By The Shore" event.
+Originally set at the International Cannes Film Festival, the event was hosted in Monte Carlo, Monaco in 2001.
 She partnered with Katie Couric and EIF to form the National Colorectal Cancer Research Alliance (NCCRA) in March 2000.

-In 2001, she launched the United Cancer Front, where Dr. Slamon is the organization's Chief Scientific Director.
+In 2001, she launched the United Cancer Front, where Slamon is the organization's Chief Scientific Director.
 The United Cancer Front is an organization that helps raise funds to accelerate scientific discovery and delivery of breakthrough cancer therapies.
 In October 2000 in Washington, D.C., she received the Hope Award from the National Coalition for Cancer Survivorship.
-In 2002 NCCS created the Lilly Tartikoff Hope Award to honor, remember and celebrate all whose lives have been touched by cancer.
+In 2002, the NCCS created the Lilly Tartikoff Hope Award to honor, remember and celebrate those whose lives have been touched by cancer.

-In October 2003, Lilly, Yves Carcelle (of Louis Vuitton) and Bob and Suzanne Wright co-chaired the first Annual Louis Vuitton United Cancer Front Gala to raise unrestricted funds for 35 of the most promising scientists to further the scientific discovery of breakthrough cancer therapies.
-In November 2004, along with Carcelle, the Wrights, Kelly and Ron Meyer (of Universal Studios), and Laura Ziskin, she co-chaired the second Annual Louis Vuitton United Cancer Front Gala.
-She became a Board Member of the Museum of Contemporary Art.
+In October 2003, Tartikoff, Yves Carcelle (of Louis Vuitton) and Bob and Suzanne Wright co-chaired the first Annual Louis Vuitton United Cancer Front Gala to raise funds for 35 scientists in cancer therapies.
+In November 2004, along with Carcelle, the Wrights, Kelly and Ron Meyer (of Universal Studios), and Laura Ziskin, Tartikoff co-chaired the second Annual Louis Vuitton United Cancer Front Gala.
+She is a board member of the Museum of Contemporary Art.
 She and her daughter Calla own The Colony Café, a Los Angeles restaurant.